 Topeekeegee Yugnee Park

-Literally meaning “meeting and gathering place” in Seminole, the Topeekeegee Yugnee Park is home to Castaway Island Water Park.
+Literally meaning ‘meeting and gathering place’ in Seminole, the Topeekeegee Yugnee Park is home to Castaway Island Water Park.
 Take the kids to swim in the pool with a waterfall or the kiddie pool for children five and under.
 There’s also an expansive RV Campground with Wi-Fi for those looking to enjoy nature without completely disconnecting (though you should).
+Attracting walkers, picnickers and athletes as well as kids looking for the swim lagoon, it’s a great place to escape the Florida heat.

 Naval Air Station Fort Lauderdale Museum

 Visit here for a look at aircraft models, vintage ships, and World War II artifacts, along with medals and uniforms that represent all branches of the military.
+It was one of 257 air stations during World War II and served as a speciality school for training pilots to fly specific aircrafts.
 Don’t miss the memorial dedicated to the infamous Flight 19 that flew out of the station in 1945 and disappeared while in the Bermuda Triangle.
+There’s also a recreated soldier’s barracks and WWII torpedoes from a submarine to see.

 Riverwalk Fort Lauderdale